dmwhyatt/melody-features/README.md

 ### Available Corpora

-The package comes with an example corpus, a MIDI conversio of the well-known Essen Folksong Collection (Eck, 2024; Schaffrath, 1995).
+The package comes with an example corpus, a MIDI conversion of the well-known Essen Folksong Collection (Eck, 2024; Schaffrath, 1995).

 ## Development